Cheapest SSD Per TB — April 2026 Price Comparison

 Frequently Asked Questions About SSD Prices

-What is a good price per TB for an SSD in 2026?
+What is a good price per TB for an SSD in April 2026?

-In February 2026, a good price per TB for NVMe Gen 4 SSDs is $60–80.
+In April 2026, a good price per TB for NVMe Gen 4 SSDs is $60–80.
 Budget SATA SSDs run $55–70/TB.
 Gen 5 NVMe drives cost $90–150/TB.
-The best value is typically found in 2TB–4TB Gen 4 NVMe drives.
+Best value: 2TB–4TB Gen 4 NVMe drives.
 Prices have risen significantly from mid-2023 when NVMe storage was $30–40/TB.

 Why are SSD prices going up in 2026?